BSNRaju/learnGithub/updateMLrepo.md

 ```
 git add .
 ```
-Note the dot at the end.
-It will add all the new files to the staging area.
+Note the dot at the end (It is part of the code).
+This command will add all the new files to the staging area.
 To add any specific file use `git add filename.pptx`.
 Now check the status using `git status`.

 ![alt text](https://drive.google.com/uc?id=1k5nmQNfe7o3tSCsX8olInJigZb6tQWnm "Title")